-Product management interviews can vary wildly from company to company, or even team to team.
+Product management interviews can vary wildly from company to company and even team to team.

 But, there's good news too.
 99% of product manager interviews fall into one of three categories.

-More importantly, regardless of the interview type, the interviewer is always trying to suss out whether or not the candidate posseses the requisite set of hard and soft skills to succeed.
+More importantly, regardless of the interview category, interviewers are always trying to suss out whether or not the candidate posseses the requisite set of hard and soft skills to succeed.
 We'll deep dive on those skills soon, but for now, let's just focus on what the interviews themselves might feel like.

 In these interviews, the interviewer will usually ask a mix of generic product questions (e.g., "What's your favorite product and why?" or "Tell me which product of ours you like the best and three ways you could improve it?").